static-web-server/static-web-server/docs/content/building-from-source.md

 # Building from Source

-Follow these instructions to either build **`SWS`** project from source or the HTML documentation.
+Follow these instructions to either build **`SWS`** project from the source or the HTML documentation.

 ## Building project from source

-If you want to build **`SWS`** from source, all you need is a [Rust 2021 Edition](https://blog.rust-lang.org/2021/05/11/edition-2021.html) installed.
+If you want to build **SWS** from the source, all you need is a [Rust 2021 Edition](https://blog.rust-lang.org/2021/05/11/edition-2021.html) installed.

 So make sure to install Rust [1.56.0](https://blog.rust-lang.org/2021/10/21/Rust-1.56.0.html) or higher (or nightly) along with [the toolchain(s)](https://rust-lang.github.io/rustup/concepts/toolchains.html) of your preference.

-Then clone the repository and use [Cargo](https://doc.rust-lang.org/cargo/) to build the project from source.
+Then clone the repository and use [Cargo](https://doc.rust-lang.org/cargo/) to build the project from the source.

 ```sh
 git clone https://github.com/joseluisq/static-web-server.git